-The maximum throughput is defined as the asymptotic throughput when the load is very large.
+As we mentioned in the introduction that there are some critical parameters such as throughput, transmission overhead and the utilization that one should consider when the intention is to perform a true evaluation of a network.
+Based on this, we are now in the position to give our hypothesis about one of the key parameter, system throughput.
+The maximum throughput is defined as the asymptotic throughput when the load (the amount of incoming data) is very large.
 In packet switched network where the load and the throughput are equal, the maximum throughput may be defined as the load in bits per seconds.
 Thus this in turns lead us to a fact that the maximum throughput can not be defined in the presence of packet drops at the node level.
 As mentioned earlier, to make our model more realistic we consider the possibility of packet drops and consequently the packet retransmission at the node level.
+In addition to that, we believe that the maximum throughput can only be defined when the delivery time (that is the latency) asymptotically reaches infinity.
+The second argument is absolutely not true for the proposed algorithm, since we have a finite time available per node that indicates the presence of finite bandwidth.
+That is both of them are the realistic assumptions made by us for proof the authenticity of the proposed time division technique.
+Thus these two arguments force us to derive a new formula that behaves with respect to the proposed time division technique.
 The throughput from the proposed algorithm for a certain node of the Ad hoc network can be computed as follows:

-$$T{put} = Total Packets Forwarded / Total Time$$ (4)
+$$T{put} = \frac{Total\ Packets\ Forwarded}{Total\ Time} \tag{4}$$

 The denominator of (4) is derived from (3) where as the numerator of equation is determined by using (1) and (2).
 One can see that as we increase the left hand side of (2), it causes a decrease in the left hand side of (4).
 It should also be noted that as we increase the sum of (1) and (2), it significantly increases the left hand side of (4).
-To make these relationships simple, we can say that the increase in the sum of (1) and (2) causes an increase in the throughput where as an increase in the throughput per node.
+To make these relationships simple, we can say that the increase in the sum of (1) and (2) causes an increase in the throughput where as an increase in the total time that is determined by (3) causes a decrease in the throughput per node.
 This is because the more we increase the time, the more bandwidth we need to reserve to satisfy the transmission requirements.

 A significant increase in the bandwidth utilization (which is beyond the scope of the available bandwidth per node) represents degradation in the throughput that indicates an increase in the possibility of node misbehavior.
-Thus, this implies that the proposed algorithm is not only improving the performance but also providing a chance to choose the optimal values of critical parameters.
+Thus, this implies that the proposed algorithm is not only improving the performance but also providing a chance to choose the optimal values of critical parameters (such as time) to achieve comparatively better performance than the others well known Ad- hoc networks routing algorithms.
 Equation (4) can be further simplified in the following form: